nathtiekk/tp/docs/UserGuide.md

 # InsureBook User Guide

-InsureBook is a **desktop app for managing contacts, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, InsureBook can get your contact management tasks done faster than traditional GUI apps.
+**InsureBook** is a **desktop application** built to help insurance agents **manage and organize their client information more effectively**.
+Its primary purpose is to streamline the day-to-day workflow of agents, allowing them to **store, access, update and keep track of client data with ease**.

+By combining the speed of a **Command Line Interface (CLI)** with the familiarity of a **Graphical User Interface (GUI)**, InsureBook is optimized for fast, efficient use.
+If you're a quick typist, you'll find that InsureBook lets you **perform contact management tasks faster than traditional point-and-click apps** — all while maintaining clarity and control over your client base.

 <!-- * Table of Contents -->
 <page-nav-print />